 Considering it only opened in 2017, the reputation that Canary Wharf’s Novotel has garnered for its sprawling views and excellent rooftop bar is impressive.
 It’s another chain hotel that feels anything but, and you’re just as likely to see revellers heading up to enjoy rooftop cocktails as you are digital nomads hunkering down to some work on a stylish swing seat.
 There are plenty of locally inspired decorative and design nods paying homage to the area’s dockland history, including hurricane lamps, copper fixtures and the use of wood.

-Perfect for digital nomads, or those looking for something more permanent, The Collective has been designed around the concept of ‘co-living’.
+Perfect for digital nomads, or those looking for something more permanent, the Collective has been designed around the concept of “co-living”.
 Private rooms come complete with kitchenettes, but you are encouraged to make the most of the common areas and get to know the other guests and residents.
 Part hotel, part co-working space, part apartment block, rooms can be rented on a monthly basis for up to 12 months.
-A long-term stay is tempting given the facilities which span a fully equipped gym, a spa, a restaurant and bar serving seasonal food and cocktails, and an indoor pool up on the 20th floor which comes with panoramic city views.
+A long-term stay is tempting given the facilities, which span a fully equipped gym, a spa, a restaurant and bar serving seasonal food and cocktails and an indoor pool up on the 20th floor that comes with panoramic city views.